|

 Is a messy bun bad for your hair?

-A messy bun can be bad for your hair if you put your hair up too tight and do not take care to place the ends of your hair in the ponytail gently.
+A messy bun can be bad for your hair if you put your hair up too tightly and do not take care to place the ends of your hair in the ponytail gently.